 18.1 At any stage following the grant of a premises licence, a responsible authority or other person may ask the council to review the licence because of a problem arising at the premises in connection with one or more of the four licensing objectives.
 However it is hoped that this can be avoided by dealing with issues in an informal manner wherever possible, and that reviews will be a measure of last resort.

+18.3 Where the request originates from any person other than a responsible authority (e.g. a local resident, residents’ association, local business or trade association) the licensing authority must consider whether the request for review is vexatious, frivolous or repetitious.
+A Licensing Authority may refuse an application for a review on any of these grounds and will give reasons to the applicant for such a refusal.

 18.2 In every case, the application for review must be relevant to the promotion of the licensing objectives.
-A hearing will be held to determine the application unless all parties agree that a hearing is not necessary.
+A hearing will be held to determine the application.